Wednesday, October 28, 2015

 How about a medieval nightmare!

-Black Lamp is your typical flip-screen platformer with ledges to hop on, ladders to climb, items to collect, monsters to kill, and hundreds of rooms to visit as you undertake the honourable lamp quest.
-Interestingly, once our plucky jester ventures outside, that changes into a scrolling platformer as we walk the castle walls, woodlands, and streets.
+Black Lamp is a flip-screen platformer with ledges to hop on, ladders to climb, items to collect, and monsters to kill.
+Not to mention what feels like thousands of rooms to visit as we undertake the honourable lamp quest.
+Interestingly, once our plucky jester ventures outside, that visual mechanic becomes a scrolling platformer.
+Here we can walk the castle walls, woodlands, and streets looking for areas to visit.
 Various bonuses are offered for points and also special abilities like increased firepower and invincibility.

-The monsters all reign supreme and this is perhaps the game’s greatest and possibly most annoying characteristic?
-Not only are their numbers countless but their assaults are relentless as they never cease!!
-Wherever you go, they appear like magic - that is a little odd because they don't need to open doors and can walk through walls.
-So this means there is literally no safe place that can offer a quiet moment of refuge which is brilliantly insane but can also be OTT.
+The monsters reign supreme and this is perhaps the game’s greatest and possibly most annoying characteristic?
+Not only are their numbers countless but their assaults are relentless!!
+Wherever you go, they appear like magic - they don't need open doors because they can walk through the walls.
+This means there is literally no safe place that can offer a quiet moment of refuge which is brilliantly insane but can also be OTT.

-Basically, this ain't no boring yawnfest and will entertain throughout.
-Let's checkout another screenshot...
+This ain't a boring yawnfest and will entertain throughout.
+Let's check out another screenshot...

 Beautiful locations and lots of monsters to kill.
 Just look at that ogre!